TheIronDev/NumberToLocaleStringPatch/README.md

 	// confused when localizing to other languages. number.toLocaleString('fr');

 So, in my little example, printing out a localized number for any locale besides 'en' provides inconsistent behavior.
 This small snipped aims at fixing this problem with the least intrusive way.

+License:
+This shim is BSD licensed.
+Hope this helps out! :turtle: